 “Found a woodblock wall plaque with the following inscription: “BE AWAKE to the songs of singing birds, the warmth of the sun and the small joys that have no words”.
 Sounds like gratitude & savouring to me!
 It’s now on my wall as a reminder.
 Thanks again for a great weekend.
 See you for the How of Happiness 3.”

-How to be Happy and Laugh Your Socks Off, La Roane, France.
-Summer retreat.
+How to be Happy and Laugh Your Socks Off, La Roane, France

-An uplifting, fun and practical exploration of the how of happiness that delivers the feel-good factor together and puts the smile on your face.
-La Roane in the Dordogne, France was the venue.
-Miriam guided participants through the habits of happiness ranging from savouring to gratitude, playing to strengths and learning optimism.
-Meantime Nigel Shamash, the genial host of La Roane hosted excursions, led walks and ran sessions of laughter yoga, hatha yoga, chi kung and singing.
+This was an uplifting, fun and practical exploration of the how of happiness that delivered the feel-good factor.
+La Roane in the Dordogne was the venue.
+Miriam guided participants through the habits of happiness ranging from savouring to gratitude, discovering strengths and learning optimism.
+Meantime Nigel Shamash, the genial host of La Roane, hosted excursions, led walks and ran sessions of laughter yoga, hatha yoga, chi kung and singing.

 “I attended the ‘How to be happy and laugh your socks off’ retreat at La Roane during Summer 2016 and I can honestly say it was the best week of my life!
 The nature of the course meant that it was very easy to form close relationships with other members of the group and engage in deep and meaningful conversation.
 The work on strengths enabled us to really get in touch with what we are good at and how best to channel these abilities; it was also interesting to get to know the strengths of others and to see those in action.
 I was most nervous about the ‘meaning and purpose’ aspect of the course but it really forced us to tap into who we are, our values and what we want from life and has had a long-lasting impact.
 Overall, the course delivered on its aim – I feel like I went away with a range of strategies to use in my day-to-day life in order to maintain my happiness, well-being and foster resilience for when times are hard.
 Thank you Miriam!”